 - We recommend tipping your Tour Director $88 - $132 at the end of the trip.

 - For bus drivers, we recommend tipping $2-3 per day at the end of the trip.

 - For local guides, you should tip $1-$2 at the end of each experience.

 Note: Inform your bank and credit card company of your travel plans so that they won’t confuse your international purchases for fraudulent charges.

-Thailand is exotic, tropical, and extremely historic.
+Thailand is tropical and extremely historic.
 What more could you want?!
 As you prepare to spend time in this warm and glittering destination, here are some expert tips to help you understand the ins and outs of Asia, and feel like a true local: